alperkocatas/enhanced-uml-connectors/README.md

 - Eclipse Papyrus 2021-09 or higher.
 The tools were developed using Eclipse Papyrus version 2021-09, but they were also tested with the latest version of Eclipse Papyrus (Version 2022-03 as of October 2022).
 Therefore, a version later than 2021-09 should work.
 - QVT Operational SDK 3.10.3 or higher.
 - Java 11.0.13 or higher.
+- The tools were tested in Windows 10, MacOS and Ubuntu Linux.

 ## Installation of Execution Environment
 - Clone this repository in a folder on your workstation using the command: